holgerlembke/esp8266-sendemail/README.md

 Ok, the other day I needed to send a daily mail with an ESP (8266 && 32).
 So I went out to search for a lib.

 Turns out, there are some.
-One had lots of buffer allocations that were never freed.
+One has lots of buffer allocations that were never freed.
 One sends headers that are wrongly terminated (or, at least, my server thinks that they are).
-One is bloated to hell and developers response to an issue was talking down to me about what I had to do and what not. ╭∩╮
+One is bloated to hell and developers response to an issue was talking down to me about what I had to do and what not.

 ## ][